Fix My Hacked Website — Security Guide

 How can I tell if my website is hacked?

 Detecting a hacked website can be alarming, but being aware of the signs can help you act swiftly.
 Look for unusual activity like unexpected redirects, unfamiliar files or code in your directories, or notifications from your hosting provider about malware.
-These issues indicate that something is wrong and require immediate attention.
-Here at Fix My Hacked Website, we specialize in not only identifying these indicators efficiently but also in executing robust recovery strategies.
-Trusting experts like us ensures that your website can be restored securely and effectively, allowing you to focus on what you do best.
+If you notice any of these issues, it indicates something is wrong and requires immediate attention.
+I specialize in identifying these indicators efficiently and executing robust recovery strategies.
+If you want me to handle this, I can restore your website securely and effectively, allowing you to focus on what you do best.
 Remember, addressing these issues promptly is essential for protecting your online presence.

 What should I do if I see spammy content on my site?